 In simple words, it’s a place that connects your hostel inventory with all the selling channels (OTA’s, Travel Agencies, social media, etc.).
 When someone books a bed in one of the OTAs, it will be automatically updated in other channels and in your inventory.
 And the other way around.

-It allows you to manage your availability and the prices from one place instead of changing this manually in each extranet one by one.
+It allows you to manage your availability and the prices from one place.
+Instead of changing this manually in each extranet one by one.

 Usually, channel manager is connected to your Property Management System (also many PMSes comes with a built-in channel manager).

-It also can go with a built-in, or it can be integrated with the Channel Manager, Points of Sales (POS), central reservation systems and tools for the revenue management.
+Moreover, it can be integrated with the Channel Manager, Points of Sales (POS), central reservation systems and tools for the revenue management.